-AUDIO: Boreal Chorus Frog chorus (Minnehaha County)
+Call Example: Boreal Chorus Frog chorus (Minnehaha County)

 Habitat: Because of their statewide distribution, Boreal Chorus Frogs can be found in almost any wet area, from temporary roadside ditches to large, permanent wetlands and river backwaters.
 Outside of breeding season, this species can be difficult to detect as adults move to upland habitats.

 Natural History: Boreal Chorus Frogs are common throughout South Dakota but are rarely observed outside of the breeding season.
 Like most frogs, this species is primarily nocturnal; however, breeding males may continue to call throughout the day.
 Boreal Chorus Frogs consume a wide variety of invertebrates.
 During the winter, individuals bury into leaf litter and organic material.
 Because these areas will still reach freezing temperatures, the Boreal Chorus Frog has the capacity to tolerate portions of their body freezing solid.
 Glucose is produced by the liver and accumulates in the cells preventing damaging from ice crystals.
 As spring temperatures warm, individuals thaw, and adults move to wetland habitats to reproduce.
-Boreal Chorus Frogs are the one of the earliest breeding frogs in South Dakota (along with Wood Frogs) and as such, ice and snow may still be present at sites.
+Boreal Chorus Frogs are one of the earliest breeding frogs in South Dakota (along with Wood Frogs) and as such, ice and snow may still be present at sites.
 Breeding activity begins as early as March and continues into late May.
 Calling has even been heard as late as October in South Dakota, though it is unclear is this has resulted in successful reproduction.
 Females lay up to 1,500 eggs in a series of small masses attached to submerged vegetation.
 Eggs quickly hatch (often before other species begin to breed) and tadpoles complete metamorphosis often by late June.